-How to copy file names in Excel from a folder?
+How to Copy File Names in Excel from a Folder?
+(3 Easy Methods)

 A free Office suite fully compatible with Microsoft Office